TrindadNotFound/Exercism-Ballerina/README.md

-Repository that contains my solutions in Ballerina to the challenges of Exercism
+Repository that contains some of my solutions in Ballerina to the challenges of Exercism